sidereum81/Markdown/TestEnvironmentPrinciples.md

 --------------------------

 To be able to compare the different results from the different test environments (BPV Light and BPV node) there is another data store called meta data store.
-It contains the overal information from the different test environments.
+It contains the overall information from the different test environments.

 | Commit     | HW_DUT       | failed                | passed             | job_id  | job_name                 | job_status          | test_env          | total              | UP/SW_DUT |
 |------------|--------------|-----------------------|--------------------|---------|--------------------------|---------------------|-------------------|--------------------|-----------|